Washington Public Adjuster Bond

 What’s the fine print?

 Public adjuster bonds in Washington remain in full force and virtue until canceled.
-These bonds remain valid for a standard 1-year term.
+These bonds remain valid for a standard one-year term and must be renewed at the end of each term.

 How to become a public adjuster in Washington

-Before becoming licensed as an insurance adjuster in Washington, applicants must first determine the type of license he or she needs.
-The options are:
+Before becoming licensed as an insurance adjuster in Washington, applicants must first determine the type of license they needs:

 Specific licensing requirements vary by license type.

-To become licensed as an individual resident adjuster, applicants must:
+To become licensed as an individual resident adjuster, applicants must complete the following: